Cheshire Correctional Institution

 Visiting Schedule (PDF, 10 KB)

-Ongoing cancellations: No social visits on Wednesdays (7 AM - 3 PM) and Friday (4 PM - 11 PM) until further notice.
+Cancellations: No social visits on Wednesdays (7 AM - 3 PM) and Fridays (4 PM - 11 PM) until further notice.

 See data available regarding Connecticut Department of Correction's supervised population.